 Do you want everything brand new and untouched or are you ok with resale houses that someone else previously enjoyed?
 Would you ever consider a renovation?
 Is this something that excites you or would you prefer a property that’s low-maintenance and “move-in ready”?
 Note that some of these resale homes look better than new homes because the owners kept the property immaculate and well-maintained.

 These are all the questions you need to answer.
-If you are looking for a new property, then check out new communities in the North of Calgary, Crestmont West, Harmony (in Springbank), Greenwich, Aspen Woods, Livingston, Walden, Legacy, Belmont, etc. You can find out more about these communities by reading these free magazines that are available at most grocery stores/coffee shops: Next Home, CondoLiving, and NewHomeLiving.
+If you are looking for a new property, then check out new communities in the North of Calgary (Sage Hill, Sherwood, Nolan Hill, Evanston, Livingston, Carrington, etc.) and in the West and South of Calgary – Crestmont West, Harmony (in Springbank), Greenwich SW, Aspen Woods SW, Walden SE, Legacy SE, Belmont SW, etc. You can find out more about these communities by reading these free magazines that are available at most grocery stores/coffee shops: Next Home, CondoLiving, and NewHomeLiving.

 Tip #5: LIFESTYLE: Inner city vs Suburbs Tradeoff